Doing something you love for too long can leave you in a pickle.

 I had a couple close calls throughout SE Asia, but they were really manageable after being in India.
 Close calls in India became a daily occurrence.

+LN: What was your least favorite place to ride through?
+Any particular location make you think “I’m going to die”?
 PH:The riding in India got fairly stressful by the end, and road conditions were rough at times.
 I loved most everything else about India, though.
 I had a couple close calls throughout SE Asia, but they were really manageable after being in India.
 Close calls in India became a daily occurrence.

 Lifting the bike onto a boat in Indonesia.

+LN: How did you finance a 2 year trip?
 PH:Work a lot, spend a little.
 There’s no inheritance from a rich uncle or trust fund from daddy behind my trip.
 I just worked quite a bit (sometimes toeing the line of insanity) and didn’t put all the money towards instant gratification.

+LN: What did your family think about your trip?
 PH: They were nervous for sure, but I think they knew it was coming a little bit.
 In 2007, I quit my job to do a 3 month trip around the US and Canada.
 I think that was a bit of a shocker for them, neither my parents or my brother seem to have my combination of wanderlust and irresponsibility.

 I was planning to ride on the other side of the world in places I knew nothing about, so they were more concerned about me actually making ithome.
 My mom has reminded me in numerous occasions that I’m responsible for every gray hair she has.

+LN: How difficult was it to ship your motorcycle from place to place, and was it expensive?
 PH: In regards to difficulty, it varied quite a bit.
 The two factors that affected it were the countries being shipped to and from and how commonly that route was used to ship motorcycles.
 My first shipment was from Canada to Scotland.
 I found a company whose entire business is flying motorcycles between Canada and the UK, so they had the whole process very well set up.